 Dear building owner, did you retain your architect’s services during construction?
 If the answer is no, why not?

-I have heard too many times that it is common for architects to hand over their construction drawings to their clients only to have no further contributions or input during construction.
+I have heard too many times that it is common for architects to hand over their construction drawings to their clients only to have no further contributions or input during construction (unless there is a problem of course).

 I am talking about situations where the architect is working for the client/owner/end user and not directly for a contractor or developer.

 Let me briefly interject that retaining your architect during the construction phase is not only the standard or expectation when hiring an architect, it is the phase where you need the architect the most.
 We could refer to countless articles on this subject and make long lists of reasons, but for now I’ll simply say don’t let go of the person who knows the design and the documents best if you care about the outcome.

 There have been several people I’ve spoken with in the past who didn’t even know architects offered construction observation (technically called contract administration) as a service.
 This is true with most residential projects.
-Sadly some clients elect intentionally not to have the architect have any involvement during construction (other than call with problems).
+Sadly some clients elect intentionally not to have the architect have any involvement during construction (other than call with problems after it’s too late).
 It is generally related to the perception of saving money.

 Here is my list of ten myths I’ve collected with respect to this important service.